eth-cscs/cug25-uenv/readme.md

 [**Call for papers**](https://cug.org/cug-2025-call-for-papers/)

-The *submission category* is **Applications, Analytics and Environments**, which covers "Programmin Environment, Compilers, Libraries, Tools".
+The *submission category* is **Applications, Analytics and Environments**, which covers "Programming Environment, Compilers, Libraries, Tools".

 ## CUG23 paper